 The Short Answer

 For a standard comprehensive exam, plan on being at the office for about 30–60 minutes.
-If your visit involves additional tests for a specific vision concern, you might need up to 2 hours for consultation and testing.
+If your visit requires additional testing for an eye health concern, we may recommend a follow-up appointment for further evaluation and consultation.

 Factors That Affect Your Exam Length

 Your appointment time can change based on a few different factors.
 If it’s your first visit, our team will spend a little more time getting to know you and your history.
-The length of your visit can also be affected by whether you need tests like a dilated eye exam or a first-time contact lens fitting.
+The length of your visit may also vary depending on whether additional testing is needed, such as a first-time contact lens fitting.

 What to Expect During Your Visit